sharma-ujjwal/files/README - Copy.md

 Private Sub Form_Load()

+    ' Create the root item for the ListView (this will act as the parent) AddTreeItem "Root Node", "Root Description", "2024-11-29", 0, True  ' True means initially expanded

+    ' Add a child node under the root node (collapsed by default) AddTreeItem "Child Node 1", "Child Description", "2024-11-29", 1, False  ' False means collapsed initially

+    ' Add another child node under the root node (collapsed by default) AddTreeItem "Child Node 2", "Child Description", "2024-11-29", 2, False

+End Sub

+' Function to Add Tree Items to the ListView
+Private Sub AddTreeItem(ItemText As String, ItemDesc As String, ItemDate As String, ItemID As Integer, IsExpanded As Boolean)
+    Dim newItem As ListItem
+    Set newItem = Me.ListView0.ListItems.Add(, , ItemText)

+    ' Add subitems for ID, Description, Date newItem.SubItems(1) = ItemID
+    newItem.SubItems(2) = ItemDesc
+    newItem.SubItems(3) = ItemDate

+    ' Set initial icon or text for expand/collapse (using a simple text approach here) If IsExpanded Then
+        newItem.Text = ItemText & " [-]" ' Initially expanded with minus icon
+    Else
+        newItem.Text = ItemText & " [+]" ' Initially collapsed with plus icon
+    End If

+    ' Optionally, add more logic to manage child nodes If IsExpanded Then
+        ' You can add child nodes under this item if it's expanded ' For example, adding child nodes under root:
+        AddTreeItem "Child of " & ItemText, "Nested Child Description", "2024-11-29", ItemID + 1, False
+    End If
+End Sub

+Private Sub ListView0_ItemClick(ByVal Item As Object)

+    ' Handle the ItemClick event to toggle expand/collapse state If InStr(Item.Text, "[+]") > 0 Then
+        ' If it's collapsed, expand it
+        Item.Text = Replace(Item.Text, "[+]", "[-]") ' Change [+] to [-]
+        ' Add child nodes (expand the item) AddTreeItem "Child of " & Item.Text, "Nested Child Description", "2024-11-29", 1, False
+    ElseIf InStr(Item.Text, "[-]") > 0 Then
+        ' If it's expanded, collapse it
+        Item.Text = Replace(Item.Text, "[-]", "[+]") ' Change [-] to [+]
+        ' Remove child nodes (collapse the item)
+        ' Logic to hide or remove child nodes can be added here End If
+End Sub

+Private Sub Form_Load()

     ' Create reference to ImageList control (ensure it's named ImageList0) Dim imgList As Object
     Set imgList = Me.Controls("ImageList0") ' Accessing ImageList0 control using Me.Controls